juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

 ---
-title: Separating states with forFeature in an Angular application with ngrx
+title: Separating states into modules with ngrx and Angular
 date: 2018-01-25 18:40
 author: Fabian Gosebrink
 layout: post